-Crown Counsel - Zone 1 Crown Counsel - Zone 2 Crown Counsel - Zone 3 All responsibilities of a Crown Counsel, zone 1; plus all or most of the following: All responsibilities of a Crown Counsel, zones 1 & 2; plus all or most of the following: Legal Services Legal Services Legal Services Has full responsibility for assigned files and the conduct of litigation, including finalising and signing out advice and submissions with minimum or no supervision.
+Crown Counsel - Zone 1 Crown Counsel - Zone 2 Crown Counsel - Zone 3 Legal Services All responsibilities of a Crown Counsel, zone 1; plus Legal Services All responsibilities of a Crown Counsel, zones 1 & 2; plus Legal Services Has full responsibility for assigned files and carry conduct of litigation, including finalising and signing out advice and submissions with minimum or no supervision.
 Manages own matters, escalating issues appropriately to more senior counsel as required.
-Provides experienced litigation support to more senior counsel on complex matters and often takes primary responsibility for discrete aspects of the litigation which could include conduct as sole or lead counsel in the High Court or High Court appeals; and for criminal matters, appeals in the Court of Appeal (other than those involving evidence, questions of law, homicide matters, Crown appeals or other difficult issues).
-Has full responsibility for files across a range of the office's work, taking files to completion with minimal or no supervision and instruction.
+Provides experienced litigation support to more senior counsel on complex matters and often take primary responsibility for discrete aspects of the litigation which could include conduct as sole or lead counsel in the High Court or High Court appeals; and for criminal matters, appeals in the Court of Appeal (other than those involving evidence, questions of law, homicide matters, Crown appeals or other difficult issues).
+May be lead counsel for general legal advice and legal advice on such things as the Has full responsibility for files across a range of the office's work, taking files to completion with minimal or no supervision and instruction.
 Has full responsibility for the conduct of litigation.
-For CLR and A-Gs Group, the full range of the Group's civil cases.
-For the Criminal Group, conduct as sole or lead counsel for the full range of High Court appeals and all types of appeals in the Court of Appeal (except those involving complex questions of law or having other precedential significance) and non-complex homicide and extradition matters.
+For CLR and A-Gs Group, the full range of the Groups' civil cases.
+For the Criminal Group, conduct as sole or lead counsel for the full range of High Court appeals and all types of appeals in the Court of Appeal (except those involving complex questions of law or having other precedential significance) and noncomplex homicide and extradition matters.
 Has specialist knowledge and expertise in public/administrative law and/or criminal law.
-Focuses on the more complicated and important Provides strategic advice on and responsible for the full range of advice work across the team/the Office, including advice to Ministers and senior government officials.
-Has full responsibility for the conduct of litigation for more difficult and complex files, including cases of national significance and/or reputation/constitutional/fiscal risk; and for the Criminal Group, has responsibility as sole or lead counsel for the full range of Court of Appeal matters (including homicide matters) involving complex questions of law or having other precedential significance.
+Focus on the more complicated and important aspects of the office's work where their experience is required.
+Provides and oversees the provision of advice to clients on complex and/or sensitive legal matters Provides strategic advice on and be responsible for the full range of advice work across the team/the Office, including advice to Ministers and senior government officials.
+Has full responsibility for the conduct of litigation for more difficult and complex files, including cases of national significance and/or reputation/constitutional/fiscal risk; and for the Criminal Group, have responsibility as sole or lead counsel for the full range of Court of Appeal matters (including homicide matters) involving complex questions of law or having other precedential significance.
 May appear as lead counsel in the Supreme Court as required.
-May be lead counsel for general legal advice and aspects of the office's work where their experience Has extensive strategic, legal and analytical skills legal advice on such things as the development of is required. gained through deep and broad experience.
+Has extensive strategic, legal and analytical skills gained through deep and broad experience.
+May lead legal and across-office projects.